danferth/todo/README.md

 - [ ] God i know there's more....
 - [ ] use [plax](https://github.com/danferth/plax) to add another layer to roadmap tiles
 - [ ] change over to gulp - will have to work off of gulp starter
+- [x] Need to reupload the newer version of font awesome
+- [x] zip code on quote and contact form
+- [x] List of subjects from forms
+- [x] checkbox to auto complete end user with purchase info
+- [x] Billing info same as shipping info checkbox
+- [x] Link to /tc/ under last sentance at top of new order form
+- [x] On well shape overlay the well# and vell vol. are on the same line
 - [x] nail down forms text, responce, output and email receiving issues
 - [x] Forms are not setting session storage right. it shows on inithian form submit but then disapears only on secong submition does it take
 - [x] forms need second look at validation *also* **what gives on the other forms need answers**